 Hours: 8:30 a.m. - 5:00 p.m.

-Q. What are the minimum requirements I need to meet in regards to academic and judicial standing in order to be an RA?
+Q. What are the minimum requirements I need to meet in regard to academic and judicial standing in order to be an RA?

 A. During the application process, professional staff members review judicial records and the academic standing of each applicant.
 All applicants, as well as current staff members, must maintain a minimum GPA of 2.7 per semester, and as a cumulative GPA.
-When reviewing judicial records we are looking to ensure candidates do not have a significant judicial history.
-If you have specific concerns regarding your academic or judicial standing, do not hesitate to speak with Lauren Missik for additional information.
+When reviewing judicial records, we are looking to ensure candidates do not have a significant judicial history.
+If you have specific concerns regarding your academic or judicial standing, do not hesitate to reach out to Residence Life (email@example.com) for additional information.

 Q. How does the RA position affect my financial aid?

 A. Please contact the Financial Aid Office at (330) 263-2317 to find out how the compensation would affect your individual package.
 This is a very important step in the process as the RA position may affect each person’s financial aid package differently.

 Q. What is the compensation for the RA position?

 A. A single room in a residential space at the double room rate.
 Please be aware that all rooms will not be equal.
 The Office of Residence Life reserves the right to assign a Resident Assistant to a different assignment or a temporary roommate in the event of a housing shortage.